 We are not all bendy.
 Even if you are born bendy, that flexibility tends to reduce with age – unless you do something about it.
 Every yogi knows that yoga is a GREAT way to maintain flexibility as you grow older.
 And even if you have the flexibility of an ironing board, yoga will help to regain mobility that you have lost over the years.
 But why do some joints open up more easily than others?
-And how do you know when to keep working on opening or when to accept the range of movement that you have?
+And how do you know when to keep working on opening, or when to accept the range of movement that you have?
 It’s easy when you know how – let me explain.

 It’s About How You Are Built

 No two people are built the same.
 Yes, we tend to have the same number of bones in roughly the same places but nature makes us all subtly different.
 Many people have the same length legs but if you look at the lengths of their femurs (thigh bones) and tibias (shin bones) some will have long femurs and short tibias and others will have short thighs and long shins.
-Similarly some folks will have long bodies and short legs but be the same height as people with long legs and short bodies.
+Similarly, some folks will have long bodies and short legs but be the same height as people with long legs and short bodies.

 If we look more closely at individual joints there are also differences in how they are built that influence their range of movement.
 The hip is a

 great example of this.
 Our hip is a ball and socket joint.
-If one persons hip socket (acetabulum) points a bit more sideways they will find it SO much easier to take a wide legged stance in prasaritta padotanāsana (wide legged forward fold) than someone who has downward facing hip sockets.
-Both down and sideways facing hip sockets are perfectly normal and natural but the one you have will be part of what determines how wide your legs can go.
+If one person’s hip socket (acetabulum) points a bit more sideways they will find it SO much easier to take a wide-legged stance in prasaritta padotanāsana (wide-legged forward fold) than someone who has downward facing hip sockets.
+Both down and sideways facing hip sockets are perfectly normal and natural, but the one you have will be part of what determines how wide your legs can go.
 And no matter how hard we try we cannot change how we are built.

 Super Important Soft Tissues

-Bones are not the only thing that limits range of movement in a joint.
+Bones are not the only thing that limits the range of movement in a joint.
 Every joint has soft tissues holding it together – capsules and ligaments go from bone to bone like guy ropes.
 They are designed to prevent too much movement in a joint.
 A healthy joint that has no injuries or disease will have a certain range of movement before the ligaments go tight and stop further movement.
 This prevents the joint from damage and is a good thing.
 You would not want to stretch these tissues so much that they no longer protect the joint from damage.

 Marvellous Muscles and Fabulous Fascia

 The human body is SO much more than bones and joints.
-Arguably the most important structure in the body is now though to be the myofascial system.
-Traditionally we have thought about muscle tightness being the major factor that limits range of movements.
+Arguably the most important structure in the body is now thought to be the myofascial system.
+Traditionally we have thought about muscle tightness being the major factor that limits the range of movements.
 How often do we hear the hamstrings (back of thigh muscles) being blamed for someone not being able to touch their toes?
 But this is all rather unfair because the muscles are only part of the story.